OpenZeppelin/defender-templates/Readme.md

 In order to orchestrate and monitor smart contracts, Defender will need to know addresses, chain IDs, and ABIs.
 The best way to get ABIs compatible with Serverless is to:
-1. Copy `sample.env`, fill it with required secrets and source it
+1. `mv sample.env .env`, fill it with required secrets
 2. Place your contracts in the `/contracts` directory
 3. Run `yarn compile`.
 This will populate the `./abi` directory